 At twenty-two I was offered the management position for a journalistic wedding and portrait photography studio with photo lab and custom darkroom in Ojai, Ca. I left school to take the full-time job and after managing and shooting for two years, I began working independently.

 I photographed for over a decade throughout Southern California as a portrait, event and fine art photographer.
 In 2004 I began experiments in digital photography, switching entirely in 2006 for my commercial work.
-In 2012, I closed my studio due to a back injury.
+In 2012, I closed my studio due to chronic pain and illness.
 Currently residing in Northern California, I continue to practice fine art and film photography and am working on my first book.